CatX711/GreetLang/GreetlangPlus.md

 <br />
 <br />

-Again, the issue with having to include the function in an `op()` could be solved by altering the code to this:
+Again, the issue with having to include the function in an `op()` could also be solved by altering the code to this:

 <br />